Salvatore Bonanno: Later career in California and Arizona

-On March 9, 1970, Bonanno was convicted of 52 counts of mail fraud, and sentenced to four years in prison.
-On December 18, 1971, Bonanno and his brother Joe Jr. were convicted of extortion and conspiracy.
-In the late 1970s, Bonanno and his brother, Joe Jr., brought high heat in Northern California after getting involved with Lou Peters, a Cadillac-Oldsmobile dealer, in the San Jose, Lodi and Stockton, California areas.
+On March 9, 1970, Bonanno was convicted of 52 counts of mail fraud, and sentenced to four years in prison after using a stolen Diners Club card to fund a cross-country trip to supervise some of his fathers' former businesses in 1968.
+On December 18, 1971, Bonanno and his brother Joe Jr. were convicted of extortion and conspiracy for operating protection rackets in San Jose and San Francisco.
+In the late 1970s, Bonanno and his brother, Joe Jr., were under increased scrutiny by law enforcement in Northern California after getting involved with Lou Peters, a Cadillac-Oldsmobile dealer, in the San Jose, Lodi and Stockton, California areas.
 The Bonannos were looking to buy him out for $2 million.
 Peters, however, became an undercover agent for the FBI.

 On January 23, 1981, Bonanno was indicted in Oakland, California on 21 counts of grand theft for defrauding senior citizens in California for home improvements that were never completed.
 After the trial was postponed nine times since 1981, Bonanno was convicted in November 1985, of conspiracy and theft, and sentenced to four years in prison on March 27, 1986.